-To this end, University Unitarian Church has launched a multi-million dollar capital campaign to renovate our existing Kirk sanctuary and expand our social, administrative, and program spaces.
+To this end, University Unitarian Church has launched a multi-million dollar Building Campaign to renovate our existing Kirk sanctuary and expand our social, administrative, and program spaces.
 Charged in 2015 by the Stewardship Committee with assessing the current readiness and financial capacity of the congregation to support a campaign, the Capital Campaign Team (CCT) engaged Collins Group, a local non-profit fundraising consultant, to survey our congregation online and through in-person interviews.
 Approximately half of UUC households participated in the study, which indicated strong support for moving forward and financial capacity to support a campaign of $7.5-$15 million.
 Here is a summary of the study findings.

 In 2016, the Physical Space and Capital Campaign teams continued to work to refine their approaches to the project, and to bring the building Master Plan into alignment with the congregation’s giving capacity.
-Last fall, two UUC families agreed to match, up to $5 million each, every dollar raised by the congregation, and $15 million campaign was approved by the congregation at January, 2017 meeting.
+Two UUC families agreed to match, up to $5 million each, every dollar raised by the congregation, and a $15 million campaign was approved by the congregation at January, 2017 meeting.
 At a Town Hall on September 17, 2017, the Physical Space Implementation Team reported that the Design Development phase returned a refined cost estimate of $17 million.
 And, with overwhelming support, the congregation voted to approve this new capital campaign goal on October 8, 2017.

-The Capital Campaign now continues into its second year, with the goal that all commitments be received by June 2018.
+The Building Campaign now continues into its second year, with the goal that all commitments be received by June 2018.
 Gifts can be payable over three to five years.
 Our goal is 100% participation, with all members and friends giving “stretch” gifts that are personally meaningful to them.
 If every member of our congregation gives five times his or her annual pledge, we will reach our goal.
-This would mean doubling for five years the financial commitment a member makes to the church, with half of that money continuing to go toward the operating drive, and half to the Capital Campaign.
+This would mean doubling for five years the financial commitment a member makes to the church, with half of that money continuing to go toward the operating drive, and half to the Building Campaign.
 There are many creative ways to give and to make your gift go farther: please consider these ideas.

-Some of you are asking, “When do I pledge to the building campaign?
+Some of you are asking, “When do I pledge to the Building Campaign?
 How do I pledge?
 How do I think about how much to give?”
-In the coming weeks we will describe various opportunities to participate in the campaign, including gatherings planned for January through March of next year that will answer just these questions about giving!
+In the coming weeks we will describe various opportunities to participate in the campaign, including gatherings planned for this year that will answer just these questions about giving!
 We find that members are able to give most thoughtfully after they’ve had a conversation, either one on one or in a group, about what this church means to them.
 So, if you are able, please wait for these opportunities.
 If you want to get started right away, we suggest that you reach out to the Capital Campaign Team to discuss your intentions.
 You will find a pledge form here.
 If you are interested in volunteering, please complete our contact form below this message so that we can be in touch with you.
 We need members and friends who are willing to plan and host events and reach out to fellow congregants as visiting stewards.